Areas of expertise:

 Classics of Anthropological Thought

-2004.
-Economy, Culture and Civil War in Sri Lanka, coedited with Deborah Winslow.
-Bloomington and Indianapolis: Indiana University Press.
+Economy, Culture and Civil War in Sri Lanka (2004).
+Edited volume with Deborah Winslow.
+Bloomington: Indiana University Press.

-2002.
-“The ‘Common Sense’ of Development and the Struggle for ‘Participatory Development’ Sri Lanka.”
+“The ‘Common Sense’ of Development and the Struggle for ‘Participatory Development’ Sri Lanka” (2002).
 In Development Beyond the 21st Century: A Critical Discussion in Economic Anthropology.
-Monographs in Economic Anthropology, No. 19.
 Jeffrey H. Cohen and Norbert Dannhaeuser, eds.
 Walnut Creek: AltaMira Press.

-1999.
-“From Shifting Cultivation to Shifting Development in Rural Sri Lanka.”
-Journal of the Anthropology of Work.
-September.
+“From Shifting Cultivation to Shifting Development in Rural Sri Lanka” (1999).
+Journal of the Anthropology of Work 19:23-27.